TobyLobster/multiply_test/README.md

     bit sm1              ; check the sign with of the other input.
 3 bpl +                ; branch if positive.
 2/3/4
     stx temp             ; store the amount to subtract.
 4 sec                  ; prepare carry for subtract.
 2 temp = * + 1
     sbc #0               ; subtract (self modifying code).
 2
 +
 ```

+Corollary: For an 8 bit x 8 bit multiply where only the low 8 bits of the result are required, there is no difference between the unsigned and signed result, the same answer works for both.
+This is true also for the 16 bit x 16 bit multiply where only the lower 16 bits are required for the result.

 ### Self modifying code
 Some of the implementations use self modifying code for speed, so won't work without change from ROM code.
 But if you can use self-modifying code, putting the code itself in zero page can make it run a little faster, if you have the space!